-- a.
-Each school should review the current ASAA Music Handbook for complete audition requirements, regulations and deadlines. - b.
-APPLICATION DEADLINE: All regions are to complete their regional or qualifying Solo & Ensemble festivals by April 22, 2024. - c.
-APPLICATION FORMS: Directors are to submit their applications online under Music: Forms. - 1.
-SOLO APPLICATION for all solo entries. - 2.
-ENSEMBLE APPLICATION for all ensemble entries involving students from one school. - 3.
-EXHIBITION APPLICATION for all ensemble entries involving students from more than one school. - 7.
-COMMAND PERFORMANCE: The State Solo & Ensemble Festival will close with a Command Performance Concert by selected students nominated by the adjudicators on both Friday and Saturday evenings. - 8.
-SCHEDULE: A general schedule of the vocal and instrumental adjudication time blocks can be found in the Music Handbook and on the ASAA web site.
+a.
+Each school should review the current ASAA Music Handbook for complete audition requirements, regulations and deadlines.

+b.
+APPLICATION DEADLINE: All regions are to complete their regional or qualifying Solo & Ensemble festivals by April 22, 2025.

+c.
+APPLICATION FORMS: Directors are to submit their applications online using OPUS contest.

+1. SOLO APPLICATION - for all solo entries.

+2. ENSEMBLE APPLICATION - for all ensemble entries involving students from one school.

+3. EXHIBITION APPLICATION - for all ensemble entries involving students from more than one school.

+7. COMMAND PERFORMANCE: The State Solo & Ensemble Festival will close with a Command Performance Concert by selected students nominated by the adjudicators on both Friday and Saturday evenings.

+8. SCHEDULE: A general schedule of the vocal and instrumental adjudication time blocks can be found in the Music Handbook and on the ASAA web site.
 Students need to be available for all days of the adjudication process as some instruments will only occur on one day while others will appear on both days.

-Generally, solo instruments are adjudicated on Friday and ensembles are adjudicated on Saturday.
-However, Vocal Solo, Classical Vocal Ensemble, and Music Theatre Vocal Solo are adjudicated on both days.
-Percussion is only adjudicated on Friday.
-Instrumental & Vocal Jazz are only adjudicated on Saturday.

-- a.
-Each participant will receive a Participant certificate. - b.
-Each participant receiving a Superior Rating for any event, will receive a Superior Pin. - c.
+a.
+Each participant will receive a Participant certificate.

+b.
+Each participant receiving a Superior Rating for any event, will receive a Superior Pin.

+c.
 ACADEMIC AWARD for highest school GPA.
 (School must have a minimum of five (5) musicians to be eligible for the Academic Award.)